When sales of the popular magazine began to slip, one little football phone came to the rescue that would see subscriptions soar.

 … hitting a circulation snag …

 However, by the mid-1980’s the magazine was hitting a circulation snag and needed something to boost subscriptions.
 Many publications will offer new customers premiums to entice them to subscribe.
-Previously SI had offered ‘freebies’ such as special magazine editions, watches, binoculars, a clock radio and even sports blooper tapes on the new VHS cassette format, but these items’ popularity had faded, and along with it came a declining uptake in new subscriptions.
+Previously SI had offered ‘freebies’ such as special magazine editions, watches, binoculars, clock radios and even sports blooper tapes on the new VHS cassette format, but these items’ popularity had faded, and along with it came a declining uptake in new subscriptions.
 With the last few promotional campaigns not going to plan, SI needed something that would really ‘wow’ the general public.

-In 1986, Martin Shampaine, a marketing manager at SI, began a search for a novel premium that could be offered alongside new subscription sales.
+In 1986, Martin Shampaine, a marketing manager at SI, began a search for a new premium that could be offered alongside new subscription sales.
 It would have to be something easy to make, and cheap – anything more expensive than $10 would have cut into the profits of the magazine, but it had to be so unique that people would want to pay $55 for a year subscription to Sports Illustrated.
 Shampaine finally stumbled across a phone in the shape of a frog sitting on his back legs.
 Novelty phones had become all the rage, and Shampaine had the thought that this phone sort of looked like a football.

 Back in the SI offices, he sat with one of the in-house designers and asked him to draw a football sitting on a tee, but with a hinge and lengthwise split so that it could be opened like a phone.
 Once he was satisfied, Shampaine took the drawings to get a prototype made of the football shell by a model maker he knew, but with no electronics inside.